nurafintech/whitepapers/veChain/veChain.md

 Its inflation schedule is periodically adjusted by the VeChain foundation with the consent of  stakeholders and **70% of any VTho used to  pay for transaction fees is burned.**

 # VeChain isn't too centralized but it's quite centralized
-To ensure that VeChain isn't too  centralized, most of the voting power for any changes to VeChain are held by  economic nodes and x nodes which do not  process transactions but can also earn VTho for staking VET.
+To ensure that VeChain isn't too  centralized, most of the voting power for any changes to VeChain are held by  economic nodes(EN) and Xnodes(XN) which do not  process transactions but can also earn VTho for staking VET.

 ![](https://github.com/AminMortezaie/whitepapers/blob/main/veChain/Stakeholder%20category%20and%20the%20voting%20authority%20model1.PNG?raw=true)
 <br/>